Diocese of Tagbilaran: History

-The Diocese of Tagbilaran was created on November 8, 1941 and made a suffragan of the Archdiocese of Cebu by the apostolic constitution In sublimi Petri cathedra.
+The Diocese of Tagbilaran was created on November 8, 1941, and made a suffragan of the Archdiocese of Cebu by the apostolic constitution In sublimi Petri cathedra.
 But due to the complications caused by World War II, its first bishop, Julio Rosales, a priest of the Diocese of Palo took possession of the diocese after his episcopal consecration five years after Tagbilaran's erection.

 On January 9, 1986, the diocese lost half of its territory after Pope John Paul II created the Diocese of Talibon, with its seat in Talibon, a major town on the northern coast of the island.
 The Diocese of Talibon absorbed half of the civil province of Bohol.

+On March 25, 2026, Pope Leo XIV appointed Fr.
+Gerardo Saco Jr. who was then serving as the diocesan administrator, to become the 8th Bishop of Tagbilaran.
+His appointment followed a period of vacancy, after Bishop Alberto Uy was appointed as Archbishop of Cebu.

+However, on May 5, 2026, less than a month before his scheduled episcopal ordination he announced that he would no longer proceed with the appointment.
+In an official statement, he cited a "change of heart" reached after a period of intense prayer and spiritual discernment adding that it was rooted in a deep awareness of his “human limitation and inadequacies.

+Four months after Saco withdrew his appointment, Pope Leo XIV appointed Sevilla, Bohol-born Crispin Varquez as bishop on September 10, 2026, returning him to the diocese where he was ordained a priest.